 Besides elephants, a visit to AWE almost always includes a cuddle with our 5-year old resident meerkat, Trouble, who was given to us by the neighbouring reserve when the Alpha female of the group threatened to kill him.

 Bela is the youngest member of the herd and the apple of her fathers eye.
-She was born on the 23rd September 2016, to Mother Mussina & Dad, Chova.
+She was born on the 23rd of September 2016, to Mother Mussina & Dad, Chova.
 The name Bela was given to her because she was born in the Bela Bela area.

-Zambezi is the 2nd youngest member of our family and was born in October 2015.
+Zambezi is the 2nd youngest member of our family and was born on the 4th of October 2015.
 His parents Chova and Shan have been in our care for many years.
 He is named Zambezi because it was our father, Rory Hensman's favourite place in Africa.